SilverHaze99/SilverHaze99/README.md

 - 👀 I’m interested in learnig the use of local AI and stuff like OSINT
 - 🌱 I’m currently learning python and bash
 - 💞️ I’m looking to collaborate on for now maybe small projects with other users who just started
-- 📫 How to reach me just here;) kinda don't want to see me in OSINT-Searches^^
+- 📫 How to reach me? ähh just use github to contact me;) kinda don't want to see me in OSINT-Searches^^
 - 😄 Pronouns: He
 - ⚡ Fun fact: they say I am spam:( i just liked much... so i need to be more active